joakimfors/PyMasVis/README.md

 ## Usage

-Analyze a file by running `python src/analyze.py filename`.
+Analyze a file by running `python src/analyze.py filename [filename ...]`.
 The result will be output to `filename-pymasvis.png`.
 Spotify analysis is done by running `python src/analyze.py -u username -p password spotify_uri`.
 Result when using Spotify is output to the current working directory.

 ![Example result](doc/Rick Astley - Never Gonna Give You Up.spotify-pymasvis.png)